Gwalior: Airport

+World famous Kuno National Park, the Madhav National Park and Chambal Wildlife Sanctuary can be easily reached from the Gwalior Airport.

 Local public transport

 Gwalior's public transport system mainly consists of Tempos, auto rickshaw taxis, Ola Cabs, and micro-buses.
 The Municipal Corporation's "Gwalior City Bus" covers some routes in the city.
 Blue Radio taxis are also available in Gwalior.
 The Tempos and auto rickshaws are often cited as a cause of pollution and road congestion, and the local government has plans to replace the Tempos with vans that will run on liquefied petroleum gas.
 In 2018, a 3 km cycle track was built in the city, and the city became the fourth in India to have this type of facility.

 The Gwalior Metro is the proposed project for Gwalior city.
 The project was announced by state CM Shivraj Singh Chouhan on 17 October 2014.
 Hence district administration is preparing a DPR(Detailed Project Report) for The Gwalior Metro.

-Culture
+Culture and cuisine

+Cuisine

+The most famous dishes which make part of the city's cuisine include: